 The IVOA definition of ADQL lets a service include its own functions in the language: then, they are called User Defined Functions (UDF).
 In the ADQL tree, these functions are represented by an implementation of UserDefinedFunction.

 By default, ADQLParser allows any unknown function by asking to the factory to create a UserDefinedFunction for each of them.
 And by default the factory returns a default implementation: DefaultUDF.
 This behavior can however be changed either by extending ADQLQueryFactory (see A.2.
-Factory) or by using DBChecker (see A.3.
-Checker).
+Factory) or by using DBChecker (see A.3dhecker).

 On the contrary to the other clauses, the clause

-It should be one table or a join between two or several tables.
+It is either a table or a join between two or several tables.
 That's why its object

 representation extends neither ClauseADQL